dependency-check-team/dependency-check/readme.md

 ### --no-dev

-running `dependency-check ./package.json --unused --no-dev` will not tell you if any devDependencies in your package.json were not used in your code.
-Only usable with `--unused`
+running `dependency-check ./package.json --unused --no-dev` will not tell you if any devDependencies in your package.json were missing or unused

 ### --ignore-module, -i

 running `dependency-check ./package.json --unused --ignore-module foo` will not tell you if the `foo` module was not used in your code.
-You can specify as many separate `--ignore-module` arguments as you want.
-Only usable with `--unused`
+You can specify as many separate `--ignore-module` arguments as you want

 ### --entry